- The COVID vaccines produced by Pfizer and Moderna were been granted emergency use authorization in the United States.

 Dr. Ahmadi explains that “every good vaccine stimulates the immune system.
 During the course of this stimulation, some inflammatory substances are released in the body and cause symptoms like aches, fatigue, or fever.”

-Will I get to choose if I want the Pfizer-BioNTech or Moderna coronavirus vaccine?
-It's not likely
+Will I Get to Choose if I Want the Pfizer or Moderna Coronavirus Vaccine?
+It's Not Likely

-If Moderna and Pfizer’s vaccines are approved in the coming weeks, we will likely not be able to choose which vaccine we want to get.
+For the time being, we will likely not be able to choose which COVID-19 vaccine we get.
 There are not currently enough supplies to vaccinate everyone in the U.S., so for the next few months, we will just have to take whatever vaccine we can get.

 By the second half of 2021, there will likely be more vaccines on the market and greater supplies available.
 At that point, we may be able to choose between several vaccine options.

-While Moderna and Pfizer are likely to be the first to get a vaccine approved, others are vaccine candidates following close behind.
+While Moderna and Pfizer were the first to get a vaccine approved, others are vaccine candidates following close behind.

 On November 23rd, AstraZeneca released promising results from its COVID-19 vaccine trials.
 When participants were given half a dose of the vaccine followed by a full dose one month later, the vaccine was 90% effective in preventing COVID-19.
 However, when participants were given two full doses, the vaccine was only 62% effective in preventing COVID-19.
 Follow-up studies are being completed to determine the most effective dosages.

 In addition, Johnson & Johnson is currently enrolling participants for a phase three trial.
 They are going to be testing the efficacy of both one and two doses of the vaccine.